lovgrandma/minishops-server/readme.md

 Minishops (server)
 -----------------------------------

 Tiny Ecommerce module for www.minipost.app

 Minishops was created as a separate node.js application to run alongside the minipost app.
 This was done considering that minishops is meant to run all throughout the internet on clients business websites.
-This presents significant security risks which is why the module must be separate
+This presents significant security risks which is why the module must be separate from the main application

 The application allows users to: